 Why Do Employers Request Supporting Documentation?

 Getting supporting documentation from candidates helps companies evaluate applications.
 For many employers, a resume (or a resume and cover letter) provides all the information they require.
 However, other employers may need more information to determine which applicants they will interview and eventually hire.

 Requesting documentation can also be a test of whether or not applicants can follow instructions.
-If a job posting states that candidates must submit a list of references with their application, hiring managers can immediately eliminate all applicants who did not submit references.
+For example, if a job posting states that candidates must submit a list of references with their application, hiring managers can immediately eliminate all applicants who did not submit references.